Outranking Your Competition

 Global SEO is a playing field for giants.
-Huge corporations are vying for the attention of anyone using web search, and, for most queries, they succeed.
+Huge corporations are vying for the attention of anyone using web search, and, for most queries, they succeed and are outranking the competition.
 However, Google knows that this suppresses small-time businesses and has done its part to ensure that small and local businesses can compete.
 Generally, this means competing through local search results.
 That’s good because it means small businesses can dominate their local area while not worrying about competing on a stage where they can’t even take advantage of success.

-On the other hand, it makes these local search results that much more critical for small businesses.
+On the other hand, it makes these local search results that much more critical for small businesses when outranking the competition.
 Worse, it means that it’s a very cutthroat world of small-scale SEO.
-To succeed, you need to be ruthless with optimizations, take every advantage available to you, and more: understand why others do better than you.
+To succeed, you need to be ruthless with optimizations, take every advantage available to you, and more: understand why others are outranking you.
 Because there will always be others doing better than you, and you can learn why so you can use their strategies for yourself.

-What we’ve done here today is put together a list of the 15 most common reasons why a competitor may be out-ranking you in the field of local SEO.
+We’ve put together a list of the 15 most common reasons why a competitor may be outranking you in the field of local SEO.
 Our recommendation is to treat it like a checklist of things to look for, to see which ones hold true.
 From there, you can figure out what to do about it.

-Search intent is a massive part of getting search ranking and traffic.
+Search intent is a massive part of outranking the competition and getting search ranking and traffic.
 Imagine if a user is searching for a local carpet cleaning company.
 Which of these listings are they more likely to click on?

 - CJ’s Professional Services